Ficool

 He hesitates.

-He gazes at his son's face in the pale moonlight.
-A face that has yet to learn the meaning of fear.
+He stares at his son's face in the pale moonlight.
+A face that doesn't yet know what fear means.

-The infant reaches out his tiny hand and grabs his father's finger.
-He holds it with a strength strange for a child his size.
+The infant stretches out his tiny hand and grabs his father's finger.

 He whispers in a trembling voice: